Check out these simple and delicious smoked salmon pinwheels.

 They are adapted from a recipe that caught my eye as I was thumbing through The New Holly Clegg Trim & Terrific Cookbook (Trim and Terrific) looking for an easy appetizer idea to make to take to friends who invited us for dinner last night.

-I don’t make appetizers that often and when I do, it’s usually the same simple things - a bowl of mixed nuts, a lowfat dip and something for dunking in it, cheese and crackers or chips and salsa or guacamole - so coming up with an idea took a fair amount of cookbook searching.
+I don’t make appetizers that often and when I do, it’s usually the same simple things – a bowl of mixed nuts, a low-fat dip and something for dunking in it, cheese and crackers or chips and salsa or guacamole – so coming up with the idea for these smoked salmon pinwheels took a fair amount of cookbook searching.